webuimaker/wikiHugo/content/containers+and+private+clouds/index.md

 ---
 # Homepage
-title: "Containers and Private Clouds
+title: "Containers and Private Clouds"
-"
 description: "Private cloud is a type of cloud computing that delivers similar advantages to public cloud, including scalability and self-service, but through a proprietary architecture.
-This page gathers resources about the combination of containers and private clouds and how they can serve as a container management environment.
+This page gathers resources about the combination of containers and private clouds and how they can serve as a container management environment."
-"
 titleDescription: "Private <a href='/display/containers/Docker+in+the+Cloud'>cloud</a>  is a type of <a href='/display/containers/Containers+and+Cloud+Computing'>cloud&nbsp;computing</a> that delivers similar advantages to public cloud, including scalability and self-service, but through a proprietary architecture.
-This page gathers resources about the combination of <a href='/display/containers/Docker+in+the+Cloud'>containers and private clouds</a> and how they can serve as a container management environment.
+This page gathers resources about the combination of <a href='/display/containers/Docker+in+the+Cloud'>containers and private clouds</a> and how they can serve as a container management environment."
-"

 type: "widget_page"
 url: "/display/containers/containers+and+private+clouds/"